-2. Disclosure of Liability Experts: Proponent: May 6, 2011
+2. Disclosure of Experts: Plaintiffs: July 1, 2011

-Respondent: June 6, 2011
+Defendants: September 30, 2011

 All disclosures mandated by this paragraph must comply with the requirements of Rule 26(a)(2).
+There shall be no third round of rebuttal expert reports.
 Supplementation pursuant to Rule 26(e) is limited to matters raised in an expert's first report, must be in writing and must be served not later than five calendar days before the expert's deposition, or before the general discovery cutoff if no one deposes the expert.
 Any employee of a party who will be offering expert opinions during any phase of this case must comply with all of these disclosure requirements.

 Failure to comply with these deadlines and procedures could result in the court striking the testimony of a party's experts pursuant to Rule 37.
-The parties may agree among themselves to modify deadlines and procedures relating to experts.
+The parties may agree between themselves to modify these deadlines and procedures .

-3. Deadline for Filing Dispositive Motions: July 1, 2011
+3. Deadline for Filing Dispositive Motions: October 14, 2011

 Dispositive motions may be filed and served by any party on any date up to the deadline set above.
 All dispositive motions must be accompanied by supporting briefs.
 All responses to any dispositive motion must be filed and served within 21 calendar days of service of the motion, which the court presumes is the date the motion is filed with the court.
 Any reply by the movant must be filed and served within 10 calendar days of service of the response, which the court presumes to be the date the response is filed with the court.
 The parties may not modify this schedule without leave of court.

-If any party files a motion for summary judgment, then all parties must follow this court's procedure governing such motions, a copy of which is attached to this order.
+If any party files a motion for summary judgment, all parties must follow this court's procedure governing such motions, a copy of which is attached to this order.
 The court will not consider any document that does not comply with its summary judgment procedure.
 A party may not file more than one motion for summary judgment in this case without leave of court.

 Parties are to undertake discovery in a manner that allows them to make or respond to dispositive motions within the scheduled deadlines.
 The fact that the general discovery deadline cutoff, set forth below, occurs after the deadlines for filing and briefing dispositive motions is not a ground for requesting an extension of the motion and briefing deadlines.